troublerocket/leetcode/Problem Statement/Problems by Topics.md

 ## Cycle

+*Cycle sort can be used when finding duplicates or missing numbers when the given nums are in range \[1, n\].
+But it modifies the input.*

 [287.
 Find the Duplicate Number](https://leetcode.com/problems/find-the-duplicate-number/) 1.
 Cycle Sort 2.
 Cycle Detection - Tortoise🐢 and Hare🐇

 [41.
 First Missing Positive](https://leetcode.com/problems/first-missing-positive/) Cycle Sort